Written by:

 This positive shift made me realize that the challenges of autism are not inherent, but situational and context-dependent.
 In a more conducive environment, and being surrounded by people that can influence you in positive ways, autism can seemingly change from a disorder to a syndrome of ability.
 While not every autistic person has the same abilities and potential to be (more or less) independent, I’m quite convinced many of us have unlocked potential that we often don’t recognize ourselves.

-That’s one of the main reasons why we started Embrace ASD.
+That’s one of the main reasons why we started Embrace Autism.
 Because if I can live a happier life and take more control, then so can others.
 We realized by focusing on our strengths, and by writing not only about our challenges but also about our abilities and accomplishments, and by communicating research that advances our understanding and appreciation of ourselves, we can empower ourselves and others.

 The D in ASD